 Blue Bottle individually taste-tests each coffee they sell – single origins, blends, espresso, every roast level – and you get it when they have determined it’s at the absolute top of its game.

-As important as single-origin coffee is, a blend can tell you a lot about a coffee company - whether it’s being blended down to a price, or up to a quality level.
+A blend can tell you a lot about a coffee company – whether it’s being blended down to a price, or up to a quality level.

 Blue Bottle’s match quiz goes beyond the usual coffee flavor descriptors and gets to the heart of your tastes.
 It starts by asking you the type of coffee your prefer – French press, pour over, espresso, and more, and lets you select as many as apply.

-The quiz then gets deep into the flavors you like - delicate or juicy, bright or deep, florality or earthiness.
+The quiz then gets deep into the flavors you like – delicate or juicy, bright or deep, florality or earthiness.
 Somewhat surprisingly, the quiz then asks you what chocolate you prefer, what spices you like, and your favorite salad dressing.
-Then you’re offered two coffees that fit the image they’ve developed of your favorite flavors and aromas.
+Then you’re offered two coffees that fit the image they’ve developed of your favorite flavors and aromas (3).

-The freshness was definitely noticeable in the aroma and flavor.
+That freshness was definitely noticeable in the aroma and flavor.
 Our Giant Steps beans arrived with great aroma and brewed up an incredible cup of rich, deeply flavored coffee, both in the Hario and in the Moka pot.
 That’s flexibility.

 Price is at the higher end of the scale, but you get what you pay for, most noticeably in terms of freshness.
-Blue bottle coffee is notorious for NOT being cheap.
-But theres a reason.
+Blue Bottle Coffee is notorious for not being cheap.
+But there’s a reason.

-Shipping is comparable to other on-line coffee sources - about $5 per package.
+Shipping cost is comparable to other on-line coffee sources – about $5 per package.
 They also have a free trial subscription, in which you only pay for shipping.
 You’ll have the chance to opt out after receiving your shipment, of course.